technoon-org/technoon.org/ainoon/lesson_2/slides.md

 * Weights start as random numbers
 * Weights are updated by a process called **pre-training**:
-  * Uses millions of *training examples* from **general sources**, like the internet and books
+  * Uses millions of *training examples* from **general sources**, like the Internet and books
   * E.g. Leave-one-word-out examples:
     <br><span style="font-size: 0.9em;">`The Beatles were a ____ from England` → `band`</span>
   * For each example, weights are updated *slightly* to get closer to